yohnnyjoe/SolTunes.widget/README.md

 Once Übersicht is installed and the application has been opened, there will be a icon on your menubar.
 Click that and choose Open Widgets Folder.
 Drag and drop SolTunes.widgets folder in there.
-(The Übersicht folder is in ~/Library/Application Support/Übersicht/widgets)
+The Übersicht folder is in `~/Library/Application Support/Übersicht/widgets`.

 If iTunes is playing/paused SolTunes widget will be visible.
 If you hit stop on iTunes or quit it all together the widget will dissappear.
 It's still running